vishnu1121/GENIUS_AI_Chatbot_llama3/README.md

 - Open the Ollama application, search for "Llama 3" in the Models or Marketplace section, and click "Download" or "Install" to add it to your available models.
 - Confirm that Llama 3 is installed and ready to be used in your project.

+## Code Structure
+main.py: The main script containing the chatbot logic, database setup, and conversation loop.

+Prompt Template: The chatbot uses a customizable template to generate responses (Use AI for unique templates).
+The template is defined in the template variable.

+# Database Functions:

+setup_database(): Initializes the SQLite database and creates the history table if it doesn't exist.
+get_recent_messages(): Retrieves the most recent messages from the database.
+add_message(): Adds a new message to the database and updates the cache.

+# Context Management:
+The ChatbotConfig class manages the context length and adjusts it based on the complexity of user input.

+# Customizatio
+Prompt Template: You can modify the template variable in the script to change the chatbot's greeting and capabilities.
+Context Length: Adjust the default_context_length in the ChatbotConfig class to control how much conversation history the chatbot considers.
+Model: You can switch to a different model by changing the model parameter in the OllamaLLM initialization.
+Choose your own model depending on your specifications of your PC or running host.

+# Troubleshooting
+Ollama Server Not Running: Ensure the Ollama server is running and accessible.If not, start the server and try again.
+Database Issues: If the database becomes corrupted or inaccessible, delete the conversation_history.db file and restart the chatbot to create a new database.

+# Contributing
+Contributions are welcome!
+If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.